Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced

+Detector theory~\cite{McEwen_2023} can also be applied here to identify the locations of the errors.

 This new long-range CNOT gate protocol can be compared to existing protocols in order to benchmark performance.
 A baseline protocol uses SWAP gates to permute the control and target qubits to be adjacent, after which a local CNOT gate is applied, and, if necessary, the SWAP-induced permutation is undone.
 Recently, B\"{a}umer {\em et al.}~\cite{baumer2024efficient} demonstrated a constant-depth measurement-based protocol, depicted in Fig.~\ref{fig:teleported_cnot}(b), which consistently outperformed the baseline SWAP-based construction.
 In fact, this protocol conforms to the generalized three-step (GHZ $\rightarrow$ Bell pair $\rightarrow$ gate teleportation) framework, which we show explicitly through an alternative derivation of the circuit in App.~\ref{app:extended_derivation_dynamic_cnot}.
 In that derivation, we explain that low-overhead error detection is not available for the measurement-based protocol.
 Finally, in App.~\ref{app:fan_out}, we provide a generalization of the unitary entangle-disentangle protocol for the long-range quantum fan-out gates~\cite{baumer2024_more_gates, Paul2013, Hoyer2005, allcock2023, Xu_2023}.